 Each student's record will be created at the time of registration for enrollment in a class at MFLC.
-All records will include registration materials, tuition agreement, Emergency Contact/Parental Consent form, and the child's medical history record.
+All records will include registration materials, tuition agreement, Emergency Contact/Parental Consent form, Shaken Baby/Abusive Head Trauma Policy form, and the child's medical history record.
 Assessments of the child's development will be entered into the permanent record as they are completed and reviewed with the parent/guardian.
 All student records will be maintained in a confidential manner, in a locked filing cabinet.
 Access to the student records is restricted to the Director and teachers who have a need to review the information.
-Information will be released to the parents upon request to the Director.
+Information will be released to the parents upon request.
+Please contact the Director.
 Parents will be required to complete a release of information form to authorize MFLC to divulge any information to any person or agency.